CircuitVerse/CircuitVerse/README.md

 Fixed issue[#5168](https://github.com/CircuitVerse/CircuitVerse/issues/5168)

 Feature request for having an option for translating Non-English comments to English comments.
-NOTE: The current API is hosted from my end on github codespace, the current implementation of the translation feature utilizes a temporary LibreTranslate API hosted on a GitHub Codespace.
-This setup is only intended for testing and development purposes.
+NOTE: The current implementation utilizes a temporary LibreTranslate API hosted on GitHub Codespaces.
+This setup is intended for testing and development purposes only.

 API Details
 Endpoint: Configure `TRANSLATE_API_ENDPOINT` in your environment (see Configuration section)